 Campaign Finance and Election Reform

-“The right to vote is the most fundamental right in any democracy, since it is the right from which all others meaningfully derive.
+“The right to vote is the most fundamental right in any democracy – the right from which all others meaningfully derive.
 Deny someone the right to vote, and you may deny them the right to speak, to associate with whom they choose or to freely exercise their faith – for if these other rights are infringed, how may we seek redress but at the ballot box.
 Not even the courts can secure our rights in the absence of an effective franchise.
 Congress established the inferior courts and Congress may abolish them; the right to vote alone is foundation to all of the others.”

 – Rep. Adam Schiff